-Bernhard Zimmer was born in 1957 in Stuttgart, Germany.
-From 1978 to 1984, he completed an education in Cultural Studies in Hildesheim.
-Zimmer continues to live and work in Cologne.
-He has exhibited in Hanover, Munich, Dusseldorf, Basel, Gent, and Singapore to name a few.
-Zimmer has managed to create a positive stir at major international art fairs such as Art Basel and Kunst Köln.
+Born in Stuttgart, Germany, in 1957, Bernhard Zimmer pursued an education in Cultural Studies in Hildesheim from 1978 to 1984.
+Zimmer currently resides and works in Cologne.
+His works have been showcased in various cities, including Hanover, Munich, Dusseldorf, Basel, Gent, and Singapore, among others.
+Notably, Zimmer has garnered attention and acclaim at major international art fairs such as Art Basel and Kunst Köln.

 Zimmer produces layered, subtly textured paintings that contain diametrically opposed elements—order and chaos, abstraction and representation, boldness and subtlety—in exquisite tension.
 Working with oil and mixed media on canvas, he paints in color-fields of soft shapes and delicate lines.